Corsica tourism & sightseeing

 Visit Corsica, France

-Corsica is an island in the Mediterranean off the south-east of France, with perfect coastlines and a dramatically mountainous interior.
-The departments in Corsica are Haute-Corse (to the north) and Corse-du-Sud (to the south)
+Corsica is an island in the Mediterranean to the south-east of France, with a coast surrounded by beaches and a spectacular mountain interior.
+The departments in Corsica are Haute-Corse (to the north) and Corse-du-Sud (to the south).

 Corsica has very good weather for most of the year with spring and autumn being especially lovely times to visit.

 You will also find numerous historic monuments, some dating from prehistoric times with numerous megalithic sites, dolmens and menhirs eg at Filitosa, still reminding us of the long history of the island.
 There are more monuments from the ancient Greek and Roman periods, and many fortified towers and citadels built when the Genoese controlled the island.

 In many parts of Corsica you are spoiled for choice when looking for beautiful beaches.
 Porto-Vecchio and Bonifacio are towns close to some of the best beaches in Corsica, with others to be found at various places along the south and west coasts.
 There are rather less visited beaches on the eastern side of the island and around Cap Corse.

 It is useful to realise that in Corsica there are 'very nice' beaches in many places around the coast, for example at Calvi or near Ajaccio, but 'exceptional beaches' are less common.
 Many (but not all) of these exceptional beaches are found to the south of the island: see Porto-Vecchio beaches for Palombaggia, Tamarriciu and Santa-Giulia beaches and Sperone beaches near Bonifacio for some of the most remarkable beaches.